OE9SAU/SVXLink_Git/README.md

-**SHARI WLAN:**
+**SHARI Image – WLAN Config Page:**

-Current SHARI Image including a WLAN Config Page.
-Usefull for changing WLAN locations: http://YOUR-IP/wifi.php
+The SHARI Image includes a WLAN Configuration Page for easy switching between WiFi networks.You can access it in your browser at: http://YOUR-IP/wifi.php

-The orignal code comes with some right issues.
-To get the code running use:
+The original version of the code may have some permission issues.
+To get it working properly, run the following commands:

+# Backup the original file
 sudo cp /var/www/html/shari_dashboard/wifi/index.php /var/www/html/shari_dashboard/wifi/index.php.bak

+# Download the fixed version of the file
 sudo wget -O /var/www/html/shari_dashboard/wifi/index.php https://raw.githubusercontent.com/OE9SAU/SVXLink_Git/refs/heads/main/shari_dashboard/wifi/index.php